 - 2.1 The child's welfare is of paramount importance.
 RGS seeks to establish and maintain an ethos where students feel secure, are encouraged to talk, are listened to and are safe.
-Children should be able to talk freely to any member of staff at school if they are worried or concerned about something. - 2.2 Everyone who comes into contact with children and their families has a role to play in safeguarding children.
+Children should be able to talk freely to any member of staff at school if they are worried or concerned about something. - 2.2 We recognise that children may not feel ready or know how to tell someone that they are being abused, so our staff know how important it is to build trusted relationships with our students which can facilitate communication. - 2.3 Safeguarding and promoting the welfare of children is everyone's responsibility.
+Everyone who comes into contact with children and their families has a role to play.
+In order to fulfil this responsibility effectively, all practitioners should make sure their approach is child-centred.
+This means that they should consider, at all times, what is in the best interest of the child.
+Everyone who comes into contact with children and their families has a role to play in safeguarding children.
 We recognise that all staff play a particularly important role as they are in a position to identify concerns early and provide help for children, promote children's welfare, and prevent concernsfrom escalating.